BankkRoll/thirdweb-payment/README.md

   return (
     <div>
         <PaymentButton
+          // Required props
+          recipient="0x1234567890abcdef"         // Ethereum address of the recipient amount="0.001"                         // Amount in Ether to send

+          // Optional props
-        recipient="0x1234567890abcdef"        // Ethereum address of the recipient amount="0.001"                        // Amount in Ether to send className="custom-button-style"       // Custom className for the button buttonText="Pay with Ether"           // Custom text for the button icon="💰"                             // Custom icon for the button onPaymentSuccess={() => console.log('Payment Successful')}
+          className="custom-button-style"        // Custom className for the button buttonText="Pay with Ether"            // Custom text for the button icon="💰"                              // Custom icon for the button customStyles={{
-        onPaymentError={(error) => console.error('Payment Error:', error)}
+            button: {
+            // Custom styles for the pay button
+            },
+            modalOverlay: {
+            // Custom styles for the modal overlay
+            },
+            modalContent: {
+            // Custom styles for the modal content
+            },
+            modalButton: {
+            // Custom styles for the modal button success },
+            modalButtonCancel: {
+            // Custom styles for the modal button cancel },
+            loader: {
+              container: {
+              // Custom styles for the loader container },
+              spinner: {
+              // Custom styles for the loader spinner },
+              text: {
+              // Custom styles for the loader text
+              },
+              link: {
+              // Custom styles for the loader txn link },
+            },
+          }}
+          onPaymentSuccess={handlePaymentSuccess}
+          onPaymentError={handlePaymentError}
         />
     </div>
   );
 }